 The PPS automatically enters Sleep mode if left idle for 20 minutes, to suspend the drain of battery power.
-You can also put the PPS in Suspend mode indefinitely by selecting the Sleep option of the Main Menu.
+You can also put the PPS in Suspend mode indefinitely by selecting the <4> Sleep option of the Main Menu.
+Prior to Suspend mode, the current time will display.
+During Suspend mode, the system will wake every 20 minutes to check system status, display the time and then return to Suspend mode.
+To wake the system and return to the Main Menu, hold down [CTRL]-[C] until the system wakes up.

-'''

-Selection [] ?
+''' Selection [] ?
 4

-10/24/16 10:10:51 Suspended ...
+10/24/16 10:10:51 Suspended ... '''

-'''

-Figure 3-12: Suspend Mode
+Figure 5-5: Suspend/Sleep Mode